Greater Boston Urology Blog

 Can you have sex with a UTI?

-DR. EZZEDINE: It's advisable not to have sex when you have a UTI as it may worsen your discomfort and bladder pain.
+GBU: It's advisable not to have sex when you have a UTI, as it may worsen your discomfort and bladder pain.
 In fact, for many women, having sex is a trigger for developing a UTI.

 Are there any effective home remedies for a UTI?

-DR. EZZEDINE: Nothing that I would recommend except to simply stay well hydrated (with plain water).
+GBU: Nothing that is recommended, except to simply stay well hydrated (with plain water).

 Is cranberry juice for a UTI effective?
 What about cranberry supplements?